humanoidsbv/team-awesome-fabiano/README.md

 ### Functionality

+- Time entries can be added with the "New time entry" button, which opens a modal with a form that can be submitted.
+Likewise, team members can be added with the "New Humanoid" button.
-Time entries can be added
+- Both time entries and team members can be filtered with the select drop-down list.

 ## Contributing

 Pull requests are welcome.
-Before push, please make sure to run all tests.
+Before pushing, please make sure to run all tests.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Authors and acknowledgment